effector/effector/documentation/src/content/docs/en/explanation/glossary.md

 };
 ```

 **Function**, returned by [forward](/en/api/effector/forward), [Event.watch](/en/api/effector/Event#watch-watcher), [Store.watch](/en/api/effector/Store#watchwatcher) and some other methods.
 Used for cancelling a subscription.
-After the first call, subscription will do nothing
+After the first call, subscription will do nothing.

 :::warning
 **Managing subscriptions manually distracts from business logic improvements.**
 <br/><br/>
 Effector provides a wide range of features to minimize the need to remove subscriptions.
-This sets it apart from most other reactive libraries
+This sets it apart from most other reactive libraries.
 :::

 [effect]: /en/api/effector/Effect